xArm-Developer/xArm-CPLUS-SDK/doc/xarm_cplus_api.md

 __int ft_sensor_app_set(int app_code)__
 ```
-Set robot to be controlled in force mode
+Set robot to be controlled in force mode.
+(Through the Six-axis Force Torque Sensor)
+    Note:
-    Note: only available if firmware_version >= 1.8.3
+        1. only available if firmware_version >= 1.8.3
+        2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :param app_code: force mode.
     0: non-force mode